 For 12 years I taught English and Drama in secondary schools; firstly in Heanor, a small mining town close to Nottingham, then in Andover, Hampshire, and Stevenage, Herts.
 Since 1975, I’ve been a professional writer with something in excess of 100 published books to my (sometimes dubious) credit.
 After a number of years spent hopefully learning my craft writing paperback fiction for both adults and teenagers, I’m now principally known as a writer of crime fiction, with the first of the Charlie Resnick novels, Lonely Hearts, being named by The Times as one of the 100 most notable crime novels of the last century.

-In addition to twelve Resnick novels – the final book in the series, Darkness, Darkness being published in 2014 – there are three books featuring retired police detective Frank Elder, the first of which, Flesh and Blood, was awarded both the British Crime Writers’ Association Silver Dagger and the US Barry Award in 2004.
+In addition to twelve Resnick novels – the final book in the series, Darkness, Darkness being published in 2014 – there are four books featuring retired police detective Frank Elder, the first of which, Flesh and Blood, was awarded both the British Crime Writers’ Association Silver Dagger and the US Barry Award in 2004.
 I’ve been fortunate to have my books translated into more than 20 different languages, and they have won two major prizes in France, the Grand Prix du Roman Noir Etranger for Cold Light in 2000 and, in 2007, the Prix du Polar Europeen for the second Elder novel, Ash & Bone.
 In 2007, I was the proud recipient of the CWA Cartier Diamond Dagger for Sustained Excellence in Crime Writing, and my story, Fedora, won the CWA Short Story Dagger in 2014.

 In 2009, I presented Who is Kurt Wallander?, a one hour documentary for BBC4 about the Swedish writer Henning Mankel, his fiction and his best known character.